Old Analogue Reception

 How to find the source of interference

-In many cases the source of the interference will be obvious because the interference appears when an item such as an electric drill is being used.
-Where the source of interference isn't obvious, try to locate it by switching off everything in the home one item at a time while another person monitors the effect on the TV screen.
+In many cases, the source of the interference will be obvious because the interference appears when an item such as an electric drill is being used.
+Where the source of interference isn't obvious, try to locate it by switching off everything in the home one item at a time while another monitors the effect on the TV screen.

 Alternatively, if you have a portable radio and can hear the interference on it, take the radio from room to room to find where the interference is loudest.